modalitysystems/modalitysoftware-docs/CreateTeam/customerHosted/armDeploy.md

    ![Deployments](../images/customerHosted/armDeployDeployments.png)

-1. Under Deployment details you should see a green tick next to each deployed item to indicate that it was successfuly deployed
+1. Under Deployment details you should see a green tick next to each deployed item to indicate that it was successfully deployed

    ![Overview](../images/customerHosted/armDeployDeploymentsOverview.png)